ip69719/ci-portfolio-four/README.md

 * Learned how to vertically align items using Bootstrap from [this](https://stackoverflow.com/questions/42252443/vertical-align-center-in-bootstrap-4) Stack Overflow post.
 * Learned how to change order of flex items with Bootstrap from [this](https://stackoverflow.com/questions/51115456/bootstrap-4-ordering-class) Stack Overflow post.
 * Learned how to hide elements with Bootstrap from [this](https://stackoverflow.com/questions/57039195/how-to-hide-element-for-mobile-device-with-bootstrap4) Stack Overflow post.
+* Learned how to use Django Form Fields, Widgets and Attributes from [this](https://ordinarycoders.com/blog/article/using-django-form-fields-and-widgets) Ordinary Coders blog written by Jaysha.

 ### Acknowledgements